plokhotnyuk/jsoniter-scala/README.md

 - Ability to derive codecs that can distinguish `null` field values and missing fields as `Some(None)` and `None` values of `Option[Option[_]]`
 - Ability to turn on circe-like encoding of Scala objects in ADTs
-- Ability to disable generation of implementation for decoding or encoding
+- Ability to disable generation of implementation for decoding or encoding for faster derivation and less class/js/binary size
 - Ability to require fields that have defined default values
 - Ability to generate smaller and more efficient codecs for classes when checking of field duplication is not needed
 - Ability to inline non value classes which have the primary constructor with just one argument
+- Ability toggle serialization of fields with `null` values when using use custom codecs for Scala 3 union types with `Null` values

 List of options that change parsing and serialization in runtime:
 - Serialization of strings with escaped Unicode characters to be ASCII compatible